-Jewish schools request a regular contribution from parents.
+Jewish schools request a regular voluntary contribution from parents.
 This is because government funding covers only the basic curriculum, so any additional features have to be paid for independently.
 In Jewish schools these additional elements have traditionally been salaries for teachers of Hebrew and Jewish Education, as well as items of Judaica.

 The Quality Contribution is also a great way for everyone to become genuinely involved in providing their children with the best possible education, as well as supporting other families in our community.

 It’s important to bear in mind that this voluntary contribution is exactly what it says: voluntary.
-Nobody is obliged to contribute, and all children will benefit equally, whether their parents pay a QC or not.
+No-one is obliged to contribute, and all children will benefit equally, whether their parents pay a QC or not.

 The annual amount is calculated on the basis of projected school income, planned school expenditure and numbers of children in the school.
 For more information or detail about this please contact us at firstname.lastname@example.org.